hypervel/hypervel.org/docs/docs/validation.md

 ```

 ::: note
-The `$input` parameter passed to your closure will be an instance of `Hyperf\Support\Fluent` and may be used to access your input and files under validation.
+The `$input` parameter passed to your closure will be an instance of `Hypervel\Support\Fluent` and may be used to access your input and files under validation.
 :::

 #### Complex Conditional Array Validation